Dolph Ziggler: Repackaging as Dolph Ziggler (2008–2010)

-On September 15, 2008, Nemeth re-debuted on Raw (as a heel), introducing himself in a backstage segment under the name "Dolph Ziggler".
-On October 10, Nemeth was suspended for 30 days for a violation of WWE's Wellness Program policy.
-He returned to Raw on November 17 in a backstage segment with Rey Mysterio and Shawn Michaels.
-In his first match on Raw under the Ziggler name, he lost to Batista on the December 1, 2008, episode.
-The following week, he got his first victory as Ziggler, by countout, against R-Truth.
-The next week on Raw, he picked up his first televised pinfall victory, when he defeated Charlie Haas.

-On April 15, 2009, Ziggler was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
+On September 15, 2008, Nemeth re-debuted on Raw (as a heel), introducing himself in a backstage segment under the name "Dolph Ziggler", but the next month was suspended for 30 days for a violation of WWE's Wellness Program policy.
+He worked on Raw until he was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
 He made his debut on the April 17 episode of SmackDown, defeating United States Champion, Montel Vontavious Porter (MVP) in a non-title match, and, as a result, the following week he demanded a match for the championship.
 On the May 1 episode of SmackDown, however, he failed to win the championship, after he was pinned by MVP.
-Ziggler then started a rivalry with The Great Khali, losing to him by disqualification after attacking Khali with a steel chair.
-As a result, Khali began coming out to the ring during and after Ziggler's matches, in attempt to gain revenge and to stop Ziggler from cheating.
-Over the next few weeks, Ziggler would defeat Khali by countout and disqualification after making it look like Khali had struck him with a steel chair.
-At The Bash pay-per-view on June 28, Ziggler defeated Khali in a No Disqualification match by pinfall, after Kane interfered and attacked Khali.
+Ziggler then started a rivalry with The Great Khali, that culminated at The Bash pay-per-view on June 28, where Ziggler defeated Khali in a No Disqualification match.